-To pass the course, students need to obtain at least 50% of the final exam.
+To pass the course, students need to obtain at least 50% of the marks assigned to the two exams.

 Project: Students are expected to complete a course project.
 The topic of the project must be related to database systems and the course material, and it will be chosen in consultation with the instructor.
 Students will research the topic and present their ideas and findings in a written report and a recorded presentation at the end of the term.
 You will be graded on your written report, your presentation, and other deliverables.
 More detail about the project and some suggested subjects will be posted on OWL.